scottandee/alx-system_engineering-devops/0x00-shell_basics/README.md

 In this project, we go over basic shell commands for navigation, looking around, manipulating files and working with commands

 ## What is the Shell?
 The shell is a tool that acts as an intermediary in between the keyboard and the OS.
-It's main function is to interpret the commands we enter into our **terminal** to the OS
+It's main function is to interpret the commands we enter into our **terminal** to the OS, execute programs and handle various other shell operations
 ## What is a Terminal?
 This is actually called a terminal emulator.
 The terminal serves as the interface for the shell